Hyundai Kona Electric Review and Prices

-The Hyundai Kona Electric offers punchy performance, a raised driving position and lots of equipment, but there are more spacious EV alternatives.
+The Hyundai Kona Electric has a good range, a raised driving position and lots of equipment, but there are more spacious EV alternatives.

 What's not so good

-OK, so it costs more than the Hyundai Konas that come with more conventional petrol and diesel engines, but it’s in the same ballpark as other electric vehicles (EVs) like the Nissan Leaf, Volkswagen e-Golf and BMW i3.
+OK, so it costs more than the Hyundai Konas that come with more conventional petrol and diesel engines, but it’s in the same ballpark as other electric vehicles (EVs) such as the BMW i3, Nissan Leaf and Volkswagen ID.3.

-The Hyundai Kona Electric range is relatively simple with just the version on offer – a 64kWh model with 204hp and up to 279 miles of range.
-You’re able to charge the Kona Electric to 80% in just 54 minutes using a 100kW charger, if you can find one.
-In fact, the majority of public chargers are 50kW, so you’ll have to double that time.
+The Hyundai Kona Electric range is relatively simple with just the two versions on offer – a 39kWh model with 136hp and a 189-mile range, and s a 64kWh model with 204hp and up to 279 miles of range.
+You’re able to charge the 64kWh Kona Electric to 80% in just 47 minutes using a 100kW charger.

 More common is the 7kW charger, which is what you would most likely end up with if you got a wall charger installed at home.
-At this rate of charge the wait is far longer: the 64kWh car takes nearly 10 hours to recharge to full.
+At this rate of charge the wait is far longer: the 64kWh car takes just over nine hours to recharge to full.
 This won’t be an issue if you plan to plug it in before you go to bed, like your mobile phone.

 Still, a full ‘tank’ on the 64kWh Kona will cost you around £9, some £20 cheaper than fuelling a petrol car to cover the same distance, so you’ll be rewarded for your patience.